Lightning-Universe/Collaborate_app/README.md

 SKIP_ENV_CHECK=1 lightning run app app.py
 ```

+## Troubleshooting

+The app is far from perfect and there are some kinks to iron out.
+Below are helpful tips when using the app.

+#### The UI isn't working

+Please make sure you're using Google Chrome.
+Currently Firefox isn't supported.

+#### The UI keeps freezing and logs remain static

+Typically a refresh of the browser resolves this issue

+#### Why does my training keep loading peers?

+This usually is because the internet bandwidth isn't strong enough to download updates in time.
+We're investigating solutions to reduce the bandwidth requirements.

-## Known issues
+### Other Known issues

 - The internet check isn't real all the time.
 Sometimes it disconnects for no reason.
 - A very small model is training.
-This is parimily due to RAM restrictions.
+This is primarily due to RAM restrictions.

-## Hopeful goals

-- Can we add Mac support? the blocker is hivemind; more work will need to be done to see how viable it is to make hivemind mac supported
-- Make the checks actually work; what is a sufficient internet connection?
-- Dropdown box to show the code that's actually being run.